Human resource management, Innovation and quality management/CAF in public sector

 Prof. Dr Klaus North, Wiesbaden Business School, Germany (DE)

-10.00Self-assessment of the level of your current KM practices, discussion of typical challenges (Breakout session)
+10.00Self-assessment of the level of your current KM practices, discussion of typical challenges (breakout session)

 Participants, moderated by Klaus North